 In short, with a little bit of research, you can determine which rice cooker to buy.
 There are many options.
 Japanese rice cookers, for example, are very popular because they are high-quality.
 This does not come as a surprise because the Japanese love rice and often have it for breakfast.
 It is their love for rice that has inspired the creation of some of the best rice cookers in the world.

 - Energy efficient

 - Easy to use and clean

 - Not a good option for cooking brown rice

 - It can be hard to determine what size of cooker to buy

 - Most rice cookers other than the multi-function ones are just good for cooking rice and nothing else

-Types of Pressure cookers
+Types of Pressure cooker

 There are three types of pressure cookers and they are categorized according to generations.

-- First generation pressure cookers
+- First-generation pressure cookers